Fetterman Fight: Aftermath

-Counting Fetterman and his men, in less than six months at Fort Kearny, Carrington had lost 96 soldiers and 58 civilians.
+Counting Fetterman and his men, in less than six months at Fort Phil Kearny, Carrington had lost 96 soldiers and 58 civilians.
 More than 300 soldiers were still garrisoned at the fort.

 Following the Fetterman Fight, that evening Carrington prepared for an attack on the fort, ordering all his men to stand watch, three to a porthole.
 All extra ammunition and explosives were deposited in a powder magazine ringed with wagons.
 If the Indians attacked, the ten women and children at the fort were ordered to go into the magazine.
 Soldiers were told that, in the last extremity, they were to retreat to the magazine.
 Carrington would then blow up the magazine to ensure that no Americans remained alive to be captured by the Indians.

 That evening, a civilian, John "Portugee" Phillips, volunteered to carry a distress message to Fort Laramie.
 Carrington's message to General Cooke told of the Fetterman disaster and requested immediate reinforcements and repeating Spencer carbines.
 Carrington sent Phillips and another messenger, Philip Bailey, out that evening on the best remaining horses.
 Phillips accomplished the 236-mile ride to Fort Laramie in four days.
 A blizzard began on December 22, and Phillips rode through a foot of snow and below-zero temperatures.
 He saw no Indians during his ride.
 He arrived at Fort Laramie late in the evening on December 25 during a full-dress Christmas ball and staggered, exhausted, into the party to deliver his message.

-Carrington and a detail of 80 men marched cautiously out of Fort Kearny on December 22 as the blizzard was approaching and gathered the remaining bodies of those killed.
+Carrington and a detail of 80 men marched cautiously out of Fort Phil Kearny on December 22 as the blizzard was approaching and gathered the remaining bodies of those killed.
 On December 26, the soldiers buried the bodies of Fetterman, his officers and men in a common trench.
 By January 1, Carrington's fears of an Indian attack on the fort had subsided.
 The snows were deep and Jim Bridger advised him that the Indians would hole up for the winter.